Rights and Responsibilities

 - Read and understand the

-- Report changes in name and postal mailing address to your college Registrar's Office
+- Update changes in name and postal mailing address with the Registrar's Office